m-yuqin/financial-assistance/README.md

 3. Login as an administrator and note down the JWT Token returned
 4. On the top right hand, there's a button named "Authorize", click on it and enter the JWT Token generated in the previous step
 5. Create a new scheme using the example provided in http://localhost:3000/api-docs/
-6. Create a new applicant using the example provided in http://localhost:3000/api-docs/ Please note that for the applicant to be eligible for the Retrenchment Assistance Scheme, date_retrenched needs to be within one year to qualify.
+6. Create a new applicant using the example provided in http://localhost:3000/api-docs/<br>Please note that for the applicant to be eligible for the Retrenchment Assistance Scheme, date_retrenched needs to be within one year to qualify.
 7. Get eligible schemes for the applicant created
 8. Create a new application for the applicant using the example provided in http://localhost:3000/api-docs/
 9. Save the outcome of the application by executing the example provided in POST /applications/outcome